-In addition, you'll need to achieve high test scores on your entrance exams.
-Whether you are planning to enroll in a graduate school, business school, or any specialized schools, remember that your test scores matter a lot.
-They are the only truly standardized way that admissions officers can compare candidates against each other.
+Besides, you'll need to achieve high test scores on your entrance exams.
+Whether you plan to enroll in a graduate school, business school, or any specialized school, remember that your test scores matter a lot.
+They are the only genuinely standardized way that admissions officers can compare candidates against each other.

-Brainscape’s flashcards are produced as a result of the collaboration between industry experts, tutors, teachers, and top students using questions from the previous test.
-Hence, you are assured that the information you get is in line with the test you are preparing for.
+Brainscape’s flashcards were produced due to the collaboration between industry experts, tutors, teachers, and top students using questions from the previous test.
+Hence, you can rest assured that the information you get is in line with the test you are preparing to take.

 How Important is the GRE?